jeffreylanters/react-unity-webgl/README.md

 });
 ```

-Finally, to trigger to Event Listener within your CSharp code.
+Finally, to emit to Event Listener within your CSharp code.
 We're importing the JSLib using Unity's DllImporter as following.
 When the name of imported Method matches with the Method's name in the JSLib, you can invoke it.

-> Prevent invoking the method when the Application is not running the WebGL environment, e.g The Unity Editor.
+> WebGL methods in general are not available in the Unity Editor.
+Prevent invoking these methods when the Application is not running the WebGL environment, e.g The Unity Editor.

 ```csharp
 /// File: GameController.cs